Key land use planning issues in Virginia today are:

 2. what type and density of development will be authorized on a particular parcel

-Local officials control growth.
 County supervisors or city/town councils adopt long-term visions in "comprehensive" land use plans, plus more-detailed zoning ordinances that limit development potential and define acceptable use (residential, industrial, commercial, etc.) for each parcel of land.
 Local officials approve parcel-specific site plans to ensure compliance with erosion and sediment controls, design standards for fire protection, etc.

 Because so much money is at stake, the developers may resort to the courts to interpret the rules and to clarify what authority has been granted to local governments.
 Virginia follows the Dillon Rule, a legal concept that strictly limits the power of local government.
 Under the Dillon Rule, counties may not impose more limits on developing private property than the General Assembly has authorized in the Code of Virginia.
-As stated by the State Supreme Court in an 1999 case1 to determine whether certain provisions in a county's subdivision ordinance violated the Dillon Rule:
+As stated by the State Supreme Court in an 1999 case to determine whether certain provisions in a county's subdivision ordinance violated the Dillon Rule:1

 Comprehensive plans, zoning ordinances, subdivision ordinances, erosion and sediment control ordinances - all the local requirements vary by county/city/town.
 The different requirements have created a demand for local lawyers who understand the quirks in the requirements, and know how the staff in each jurisdiction will interpret the requirements.
 Regional or statewide consistency is rare in Virginia's land use planning process - even statewide requirements such as the Chesapeake Bay Regulations are interpreted differently by different jurisdictions.
 The extra legal fees make development more expensive, so homeowners and businesses end up financing the desire of local governments to stay independent.